| The Romancers:

 highly professional, which made me realize we had some work

 to do.
-This was right after Andy Tesso had left The
+This was right after Andy Tesso had left the

 Romancers, so I never got to see Andy play live in the 60s.